gesiscss/theory-driven-sexism-detection/README.md

 ```
-@article{samory2020unsex,
+@inproceedings{samory2021sexism,
-  title={"Call me sexist but": Revisiting Sexism Detection Using Psychological Scales and Adversarial Samples},
+title={Call me sexist, but...: Revisiting Sexism Detection Using Psychological Scales and Adversarial Samples.},
-  author={Samory, Mattia and Sen, Indira and Kohne, Julian and Floeck, Fabian and Wagner, Claudia},
+author={Samory, Mattia and Sen, Indira and Kohne, Julian and Fl{\"o}ck, Fabian and Wagner, Claudia},
-  journal={ICWSM},
+booktitle={Proceedings of the Fifteenth International Conference on Web and Social Media},
-  year={2021}
+year={2021},
-}
+publisher={AAAI Press}}
 ```